mfarhan166/ECG-data-augmentation/README.md

 For ECG augmentation:

-- open the Data Augmentation algorithm notebook and change the dataset path / output directory by giving the necessary parameters in main function.
+- open the Data Augmentation algorithm notebook and change the dataset path / output directory and input the necessary parameters in main function.

 For Model Training: